 Where people have breathing difficulties or are unable to remove masks/face coverings without help

-Where anyone with needs feels upset or very uncomfortable wearing the mask/face covering

 In settings where people who have learning difficulties or hard of hearing or deaf are present

 Face visors maybe worn in addition to a cloth face covering for additional protection.

-IT Sligo acknowledges that face coverings are not suitable for all individuals, for example those with breathing problems or with special needs.
+ATU Sligo acknowledges that face coverings are not suitable for all individuals, for example those with breathing problems or with special needs.

 Under exceptional circumstances where an individual is required to attend campus but cannot wear a face covering, these individuals will be issued with an “Exempt from Face covering” Lanyard to provide a visual aid of exception.

-The lanyard can only be obtained by providing a medical certificate of exceptional circumstance to HR (Staff), Disability Officer (Students) in line with HSE guidance
+The lanyard can only be obtained by providing a medical certificate of exceptional circumstance to HR (Staff), Student Health Services (Students) in line with HSE guidance.

-IT Sligo HR and IT Sligo Disability Officer will maintain a log of all badges issued.
+ATU Sligo HR and ATU Sligo Student Health Services will maintain a log of all badges issued.

 Advice from the Department of Health on the safe use of face coverings can be found here.

-It should be noted that the wearing of face coverings is an additional measure to other public health guidelines which must be followed including hand washing, respiratory etiquette, and physical distancing requirements.
+It should be noted that the wearing of face coverings is an additional measure to other public health guidelines which must be followed including hand washing, respiratory etiquette, and maintaining good ventilation

 How to safely wear a face covering

+Rapid Antigen Diagnostic Tests (RADTs)

+ATU Sligo recognises the value of RADTs to combat the spread of COVID 19 and how they will migate the risk of an outbreak on campus.
+Staff will be provided with RADTs and each faculity will decide the correct distribution of the tests.
+Sudents will be informed via electronic communication and on campus signage of collection points throughout the campus where they can avail of their RADTs.

 Clean Desk Policy

 A Clean desk must be maintained, all items other than your PC must be removed from your desktop at the end of the working day to facilitate cleaning to help prevent or supress the spread of COVID 19 on campus.